-"Perhaps the hardest part of the project (in the most literal sense of the word) was that the Parachute Hotel doesn't have an elevator," said Kaye.
+"Perhaps the hardest part of the project was that The Parachute Hotel doesn't have an elevator," said Kaye.
 "There were a few large furniture deliveries that took the entire Parachute team to load into the hotel.
 Teamwork truly does make the dream work."

 "I love the way Scott tied some of the more recognizable elements of the showroom store into the décor of the hotel," she said.
 "For example, the bedroom features a custom round mirror evoking the showroom store's round rose gold mirror.
 We wanted the space to tell the Parachute story and inspire a sense of discovery."

 "The process has been incredibly inspiring," Kaye told us.
 "This was a massive undertaking, but the Parachute team came together and executed this project so successfully.
 We are all excited about the hotel's potential.
 When you dream big, good things can happen."

 "Los Angeles can be an overwhelming place to visit without a strong guide, so our goal is for guests to experience the neighborhood in an authentic way," she said.
 "In addition to providing comfortable accommodations, we share guides to the best stores, restaurants, bars, and outdoor activities in Venice."